AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-custom-objects/custom-object-metadata-export.md

 >[!AVAILABILITY]
 >
 >Not all customers have purchased this feature.
-Please contact your Customer Success Manager for details.
+Please contact the Adobe Account Team (your Account Manager) for details.

 1. In My Marketo, click **Admin**.